Myth or Fact: Is Ammonia Bad For Your Hair?

 The use of ammonia in hair dye is not without controversy.
 While it is effective, ammonia can also be harsh and may cause damage to the hair if not used correctly.
 It can strip the hair of its natural moisture and shine, leading to dryness and brittleness.

-Ammonium Hydroxide Formation:
+Ammonium Hydroxide Formation

 When ammonia dissolves in water, it forms ammonium hydroxide, which can irritate the skin and eyes.

 Contact with ammonium hydroxide can cause burns and irritation, leading to discomfort and potential long-term damage.
-When it comes in contact with the skin, it can lead to severe skin burns, as well as irritation of sensitive areas such as the nose and eyes.
+When it comes into contact with the skin, it can lead to severe skin burns, as well as irritation of sensitive areas such as the nose and eyes.
 This can result in discomfort, redness, and potential long-term damage if not treated promptly.

 Impact on Hair